 There is a certain “wow” factor when seeing the arena for the first time.
 There were quite a few interested spectators hugging the outer railing watching the action.
 You’ll read and hear all sorts of buzzwords being thrown around whenever casinos experiment with new products.
 I’m not going to say stadium gambling is “game changing” or “revolutionary”.
 Though, it may very well be.
 For now, I know it gives casual and social gamblers something new to do.
 It’s an exciting and less intimidating way to introduce new gamblers to the casino experience.
 Casinos need something to invigorate a new generation of reluctant gamblers.
 Could this be the way to do it?

-To hear the audio from my interview with Connelly and Gregorec, listen to the Stadium Gambling episode of the Vegas Fanboy Podcast, it was projected with immersive sound so you should be getting a high quality sound.
-I would enjoy hearing your thoughts.
+To hear the audio from my interview with Connelly and Gregorec, listen to the Stadium Gambling episode of the Vegas Fanboy Podcast, I would enjoy hearing your thoughts.
 Interested in trying it out?
 Rather stick with strictly live tables?